zephyrproject-rtos/zephyr/boards/posix/native_sim/doc/index.rst

   options override values from the devicetree.
 * The rest of the configuration options such as number of data and stop bits, parity, as well as baud rate can be set at runtime with ``uart_configure``.
+* This driver can emulate an interrupt-driven UART by enabling :kconfig:option:`CONFIG_UART_INTERRUPT_DRIVEN`.

 Multiple instances of such uart drivers are supported.

 The :zephyr:code-sample:`uart-native-tty` sample app provides a working example of the driver.

-This driver only supports poll mode.
-Interrupt and async mode are not supported.
+This driver only supports poll mode and interrupt mode.
+Async mode is not supported.
 It has runtime configuration support, but no line control support.

 .. _native_sim_backends: